Charles Henry Douglass: Cultural background

-Work/ Political ties
+Work and political ties

 In this time of severe racism and segregation, Douglass took pride in working and serving the black community of Macon.
-In 1898 Douglass worked in a bicycle rent and repair shop, and was successful until the rise of the automobile.
+In 1898, Douglass worked in a bicycle rent and repair shop, and was successful until the rise of the automobile.
 Then in 1901, he became the director of the Georgia Loan and Savings Company, where he met his future wife Fannie Appling.
 Fannie was an employee there, working as an assistant cashier.
 Douglass continued working for the company for four more years and then began to invest in other businesses.
 One of his first investments was the Ocmulgee Park Theatre in which he operated from 1904 to 1906.
 The Ocmulgee Theatre is home to the Ocmulgee Symphony Orchestra.
-Then in 1906, he sold the Ocmulgee Theatre and bought another building on Broadway Street, which is one of the main streets in Macon.
+In 1906, he sold the Ocmulgee Theatre and bought another building on Broadway Street, which is one of the main streets in Macon.
 Before purchasing this new building he had already owned The Colonial Hotel which was located on the same street.
 Douglass went on to own several pieces of real estate on Broadway Street.

 At this time in his life he really started to gain wealth and fame among the people of Macon.
 Douglass even became a member of the black chamber of commerce, and some would in which he was known as "…the city's wealthiest African American".
 Through this group he also helped organize various rallies, "They rallied black Maconites to meet on April 9, 1918 at the City Auditorium to collect money for the bond drive".
 With his growing power and authority during these racist times, Douglass was involved in many African American interest groups and gained positive fame from the black community as well as negative attention from the white community in Georgia.
 At one point, "the state Ku Klux Klan offered a $100 bounty on his head…".
 In fact, some describe him, "functioning as a wing of the Black Arts Movement".
 Some also say, "Charles H. Douglass…was Macon's most prominent African American business leader in the first half of the twentieth century" (Washington Memorial Library).

 Douglass was a man who wanted to empower his community and stand up for what he believed in.
 There was one instance in which the Macon police chief arrested 30 men to explain why they were not active workers, and Douglass came to their defense.
 "Black business leader Charles H. Douglass pleaded for the release of the men, vouching for their characters and that they worked for some of the establishments along Broadway Street".
 This statement demonstrates Douglass' loyalty to his employees.
 Douglass then went on to organize and administer the "Florida Blossom Minstrels and Comedy Company" in 1907.
 However, in 1911 Douglass sold the company and management to one of his partners Peter Worthey.
 This was the start of Douglass' life in the theater industry.